lorenjohnson/lorenjohnson_hugo/content/digital-alchemy/index.md

 ## Heaven is a place where nothing ever ever happens

-My digital archives has more frequently taken on the role of a duty to oversee and safeguard, rather than the site of deep reflection and insight I had hoped.
-Digital media is effectively static, unchanged by the passing of time.
+Digital media is effectively static and unchanged by the passing of time.
 Traditional mediums patina, yellow, curl and decompose with time in ways familiar and often revered and comforting.

 ## Current research

+My personal digital archive has more felt like a duty to oversee and safeguard, rather than a site of deep reflection and insight I otherwise wish it to be.

-As part of an ongoing exploration I have been attempting to address the stasis of my archive through the digital analogs of an alchemic process.
-In a most recent effort I've processed the images and videos through an algorithmic approximation of the first four stages: burning, dissolving, separating, re-combining, and fermenting.
+As part of an ongoing research on this topic I have been experimenting with a digital analog of an alchemic process to transform these materials into something once again dynamic and time bound.
+In this most recent effort I've processed the images and videos through an algorithmic approximation of the first four stages of that process: burning, dissolving, separating, re-combining, and fermenting.

-## Initial results
+## Results

 <!-- https://www.kiroule.com/article/add-image-lightbox-to-hugo-theme/ -->
 {{< image-grid >}}